Nico-Curti/FiloBluService/README.md

 ## Prerequisites

-The package is intended for use only in a Windows environment and it needs the MySQL support for the database management.
+The package is intended for use only on a Windows environment and it needs the MySQL support for the database management.
 Before install the package pay attention to download the whole set of dependencies or just simple run:

 ```